Proterosuchus: Classification

 Proterosuchus is an early member of Archosauriformes, which also contains crocodilians, pterosaurs, and dinosaurs, including birds.
 It is the type genus of Proterosuchidae, which also contains the genus Archosaurus.
 Proterosuchidae is, by definition, the most basal clade of archosauriforms, as Archosauriformes is defined based on their phylogenetic position.
 Under pre-cladistic taxonomy, Proterosuchus was classified in the order Thecodontia and suborder Proterosuchia.
 Both taxa are now recognized as paraphyletic groups of basal archosauriforms.

+Ezcurra et al. (2023) recovered Proterosuchus as the most basal member of the family Proterosuchidae, and the only definitive proterosuchid to not be a member of the subfamily Chasmatosuchinae.
+As Chasmatosuchinae contains the Permian Archosaurus, this would suggest that the ancestor of Proterosuchus diverged from other proterosuchids during the Permian.

 Species

-Valid Species
+Valid species

 Proterosuchus currently contains three valid species, all from the Lower Triassic of South Africa.